It is possible to build a garden watering system that doesn't cost a lot using easy to find PVC parts and basic DIY skills and tools.

 I want to know if you have a garden watering system you love OR if you use this tutorial to create your own automatic watering system, so be sure to tag me @anoregoncottage - I'd love to see what you've done.

-Disclosure: I received product and/or compensation for this article for a DIY garden watering system.
-As always, the opinions, thoughts, and projects are all mine and I will NEVER promote something I don’t love and think you will find helpful – promise!
-This post also uses affiliate links that earn commission based on sales, but doesn’t change your price.
-Click here to read my full disclaimer and advertising disclosure.
+Disclosure: I received product and/or compensation for this post.
+As always, the opinions, thoughts, and projects are all mine and I will NEVER promote something I don't love and think you will find helpful - promise!
+This article also contains affiliate links which earn commission based on sales, but it doesn't change your price.
+For more info, you can read the site's entire disclosure page here.